 After getting object descriptions from the above-mentioned classes, we will prepare a list of field information.
 This list will be used in LWC component to create the page.

 Code for getting field detail for a given object and fieldset

 2. Create a generic lighting component

-We need to get the object name, fieldset, or record id to display the page.
-So create public properties for these informations.
+We need to get the object name, field set, or record id to display the page.
+So create public properties for this information.